 From magazine spreads to TV sets, balayage is pretty much everywhere you look right now.
 When most people think of this color hair technique they think of long, iridescent-like locks.
 But balayage for short hair can be just as eye-catching.

-Although it's been around for a few decades now, balayage is one of the biggest hair color trends of the moment (and it's certainly not falling off the radar time soon).
+Although this blonde hair idea has been around for a few decades now, balayage is one of the biggest hair color trends of the moment (and it's certainly not falling off the radar time soon).
 The technique involves freehand painting of dye or highlights on the hair (as opposed to using foils or highlight caps) to create beautiful, seamless, and bespoke hair color looks and, therefore, because of the level of skill involved, requires the hands and eyes of a highly trained colorist to pull off.

 Mimicking sun-kissed, natural highlights in hair, this look can work on women of all ages, not just the teen and twenty-somethings crowd—as proven by A-listers like Halle Berry, Sandra Bullock, Natalie Portman, Heidi Klum, Jessica Alba, and more.

 Balayage for short hair typically means hairstyles with lengths that fall above the shoulder area or higher.
-A balayage process on short hair will typically have highlights that start a few inches from the root, or around brow length.
+A balayage process on short hair will typically have highlights that start a few inches from the root, or around brow length, and as the placement is so bespoke, it can also be combined with other techniques, such as balayage with money piece.
 Your colorist can determine the dye placement that flatters your length and texture the most, so seek their advice.

 Does balayage work for short hair?